Strategic Plan - Environmental Sustainability

 • Grant for Climate Liaison not approved

-• Established an internal "Green Team" to work on climate goals and progress on 41 key benchmarks within the plan
+• "Green Team" to work on climate goals and progress on 41 key benchmarks within the plan

-• The internal Climate "Green Team" will share progress on climate goals
+• "Green Team" will reconvene to share progress on climate goals

-• Set meetings with external stakeholders to establish collaborative opportunities to work on some of the 41 community-focused benchmarks
+• Climate intern to set meetings with external stakeholders to establish collaborative opportunities to work on some of the 41 community-focused benchmarks

 Stormwater management and drainage programs